 - What are classification units?

 - Liable earnings for self-employed people

 - What if my circumstances change?

-This section covers payment options, information about what is in an invoice pack, when you will receive your invoice pack, what to do if you don’t agree with your invoice and what happens if you don’t pay your invoice on time.
+This section covers payment options, information about invoice packs, when you will receive your invoice pack, what to do if you don’t agree with your invoice and what happens if you don’t pay your invoice on time.

 ACC has a number of products and health and safety discount programmes designed to suit your self-employment needs.